 Copperas Cove has a “labor rich” community and has a great workforce.
 Along with our graduates from high school, some graduating with career certificates and the students graduating from nearby colleges, we also have a good population of soldiers exiting from the military, but are not always captured in labor data.
-There are between 300 and 500 soldiers exiting from Fort Hood on a monthly basis, of which a third would like to remain in this area.
+There are between 500 soldiers exiting from Fort Hood on a monthly basis, of which a third would like to remain in this area.

 Having such a large former military population, current and future, allows Copperas Cove to pridefully call ourselves a “labor rich” community.
 Unseen to some census reports, or unaccounted for, we have a great talented, experienced and trained labor force in our former military.
 Copperas Cove, Texas is located next to Fort Hood, which gives the region access to a workforce that is highly educated, motivated, trained and ready to go to work.
 Soldiers exiting the military have advanced skills in areas including, but not limited to